Birmingham PR Agency Awarded Highest Accreditation by Best Companies

 Showing extraordinary levels of engagement within the workforce, the accreditation demonstrates the agency’s dedication to the essential elements that create a positive working atmosphere.
 These include providing support to encourage personal growth, wellbeing and a sense of community within the organisation.

 Jonathan Austin, CEO and founder of Best Companies, said: “I would like to congratulate WPR on its achievement.
-Organisations like WPR have continued to focus on their employees and have been rewarded with an engaged workforce who tell us that this is a best company to work for.”
+Organisations like WPR have continued to focus on their team and have been rewarded with an engaged workforce who tell us that this is a best company to work for.”

 “We strive to ensure each individual within WPR has the opportunity to expand their skill set, receives recognition for their effort and has a network of support available to help them to reach new heights.”